timelinez/timelinez.github.io/README.md

 # Making your own timeline

-If you're interested in making your own timelines, take a look at [https://github.com/timelinez/jfk](https://github.com/timelinez/jfk) and make something similar in a new repo for your GitHub org or user.
-Don't use for for that as you're not going to keep abreast of the small amount of JFK data - your's will not just be wholly divergent, it won't have any common history.
+If you're interested in making your own timelines, take a look at [github.com/timelinez/jfk](https://github.com/timelinez/jfk) and make something similar in a new repo for your GitHub org (or user).
+Don't use "fork" for that as you're not going to keep abreast of the small amount of JFK data - your's will not just be wholly divergent, it won't have any common history at all.

 Fork this repo too and maintain divergence with it.
 It should be forked into a "&lt;orgOrUserName&gt;.github.io" repo name, so that technology around the same origin policy works.